-- i) The employee (or his/her representative) to put his/her case in the presence of the headteacher and to call such witnesses as he/she wishes. - ii) The headteacher to have the opportunity to ask questions of the employee (or his/her representative) on the evidence given by him/her and any witnesses.
+- i) The employee (or their representative) to put their case in the presence of the headteacher and to call such witnesses as he/she wishes. - ii) The headteacher to have the opportunity to ask questions of the employee (or their representative) on the evidence given by him/her and any witnesses. - iii) The appeals committee to have the opportunity to ask questions of the employee (or their representative) and their witnesses.

-- iii) The appeals committee to have the opportunity to ask questions of the employee (or his/her representative) and his/her witnesses. - iv) The headteacher to present the case in response to the employee's representations calling such witnesses as he/she wishes. - iii) The employee (or his/her representative) to have the opportunity to ask questions of the headteacher on the evidence given by him/her and any witnesses. - vi) The appeals committee to have the opportunity to ask questions of the headteacher and witnesses. - vii) The headteacher/principal to have the opportunity to sum up his/her case. - viii) The employee (or his/her representative) then to have the opportunity of summing up his/her case if they so wish. - ix) The employee and head teacher and any witnesses to withdraw. - x) The appeals panel (with any adviser) to deliberate in private only recalling the parties where there are particular points of uncertainty on the evidence already given.
+- iv) The headteacher to present the case in response to the employee's representations calling such witnesses as he/she wishes. - iii) The employee (or their representative) to have the opportunity to ask questions of the headteacher on the evidence given by him/her and any witnesses. - vi) The appeals committee to have the opportunity to ask questions of the headteacher and witnesses. - vii) The headteacher/principal to have the opportunity to sum up their case. - viii) The employee (or their representative) then to have the opportunity of summing up their case if they so wish. - ix) The employee and head teacher and any witnesses to withdraw. - x) The appeals panel (with any adviser) to deliberate in private only recalling the parties where there are particular points of uncertainty on the evidence already given.
 If recall is necessary, both parties are to return not withstanding only one is concerned with the point giving rise to doubt.